 The LEAD® model focuses on low-level misdemeanor and felony drug possession crimes and uses two processes for entry into the program.
-The first process diverts individuals arrested for drug possession to community-based services instead of jail.
+The first process diverts individuals arrested for drug possession to services and resources specific to the needs of the individual instead of jail and prosecution.
 Participation is voluntary but requires completion of an in-depth assessment within 30 days of arrest otherwise the case is referred for prosecution.
-The second process, the social contact referral, deflects individuals perceived by officers as at high risk of future arrest for drug possession to community-based services.
+The second process, the social contact referral, deflects individuals perceived by officers as at high risk of future arrest for drug possession to services and resources specific to the needs of the individual.
 Participation through the social contact referral process is also voluntary.